TagGerr/THavalon/README.md

 ## Roles
 In addition to the new rules listed above, THavalon offers almost a dozen new or reworked roles.
 It should be noted that not all roles listed here will be in any given game.
 There will always be the appropriate number of Good and Evil roles for the number of players in the game, but beyond that the roles present are randomized.
 This means that for roles that see a list of other roles, there is no guarantee that they will see as many people as expected.
 For example, Percival may only see one person, and they must then determine whether that person is Merlin or Morgana.
 It is also possible for someone to see no one; if there is neither a Merlin nor a Morgana, Percival will only be aware that neither of these roles are present in the current game.

-### Substitutions
-In games of 7 players or more, players with certain roles (Tristan/Iseult, Guinevere, Percival) will have their role changed into an alternative role if none of the roles they have information about are present.

-- A lone Lover (Tristan with no Iseult or vice versa) will become Uther.
-- A lone Percival (Percival with no Merlin and no Morgana) will become Galahad.
-- A lone Guinevere (Guinevere with no Arthur, no Lancelot, and no Maelegant) will become Ygraine.
-[Ygraine's conditions are so precise that she will only appear once per 504 10-player games; this will be changed eventually.]

 The only time that roles are guaranteed to be in the game is during 9 player games; both Pelinor and the Questing Beast roles are guaranteed to appear in 9 player games.

 ### Good (Loyal Servants of Arthur)